 Peace and Justice Studies

-The Peace and Justice program has served the University mission for nearly three decades by focusing students from all backgrounds on ideals of social justice and training students in methods of conflict prevention and peacemaking.
-The program was first inspired by liberation theology, the civil rights movement of the 1950s and 1960s, and philosohies of nonviolence and citizen activism; its goals today are grounded in the global human rights movement and shaped by the UN's Millennium Development Goals for poverty relief.
+The Peace and Justice program has served the University mission for nearly three decades by focusing students in any major on ideals of social justice and training students in methods of conflict prevention and peacemaking.
+The program was first inspired by liberation theology, the civil rights movement of the 1950s and 1960s, and philosophies of nonviolence and citizen activism.
+Today the program also encompasses global justice issues inspired by the international human rights movement and shaped by the UN's Sustainable Development Goals for poverty relief.

-To declare the minor, download the minor/major declaration form, fill it out, save it on your hard drive, and attach it to an email to Prof. Davenport.
-Or print it and send it to Collins Hall 125 RH.
+To declare the minor, download the minor/major declaration form, fill it out, save it on your hard drive, and attach it to an email to the program director John Davenport (Prof. of Philosophy) at firstname.lastname@example.org.
+Or print it and send it to Davenport in Collins Hall 125 RH.